Super Cup 2018 Final: Bengaluru FC beat East Bengal to lift inaugural trophy

 Meeting another familiar opponent in the final, Bengaluru FC defeated East Bengal 4-1.
 In a similar start, they let the opposition score first but managed to score four goals to lift the trophy in trying conditions.

-Venezuelan striker Miku was adjudged as the 'Hero of the Tournament' for his five goals.
-Captain Sunil Chhetri managed to score six goals with both of them having registered a hat-trick each.
+Venezuelan striker Miku was adjudged as the 'Hero of the Tournament' for his six goals.
+Captain Sunil Chhetri managed to score five goals as both of them registered a hat-trick each.

 Albert Roca managed to win his first match against East Bengal in his third attempt.
 Also, this was the fourth time the Spanish coach had led the Bengaluru-based club to final.
 After losing the 2016 AFC Cup final and the 2017/18 ISL final, this was the former FC Barcelona assistant manager's second triumph after winning last season's Federation Cup.
 They will, however, miss out on an AFC Cup spot for the first time in four seasons since the inaugural edition of the Super Cup does not have an Asian ticket as winner's reward.